-A team of two independent consultants will conduct the MTR - one International Team Leader (with experience and exposure to projects and evaluations in other regions globally) and one local expert, from Thailand.
+A team of two independent consultants will conduct the MTR - one team leader (with experience and exposure to projects and evaluations in other regions globally) and one team expert, usually from the country of the project (South Africa).
 The consultants cannot have participated in the project preparation, formulation, and/or implementation (including the writing of the Project Document) and should not have a conflict of interest with project's related activities.